 - Ask when your child can eat or drink before the procedure.
 Your child may not be able to eat or drink from midnight the night before the procedure.

 - Discuss how long the tubes may stay in place and when your child will need follow-up appointments.

 - You and your child will usually need to arrive a few hours before the surgery.

-What happens during an ear tube insertion?
+What happens during an ear tube insertion for a child?

 An ear, nose and throat (ENT) specialist usually inserts ear tubes.
 It is usually an outpatient procedure.
 The entire procedure usually takes less than 15 minutes.
 The procedure may include:

 - A specialist in giving medicine during surgery will give your child sleep medicine and watch him or her during surgery.